raysan5/raygui/styles/README.md

 # raygui styles

-`raygui` comes with **12 custom styles** carefully designed for the best visual experience.
+`raygui` comes with **several custom UI styles** carefully designed for the best visual experience.
 Those styles have been created using [rGuiStyler](https://raylibtech.itch.io/rguistyler) tool and they complement internal [default style](default), always available by `raygui`.

 ## styles usage